benfertig/timestamper/README.md

 ```
 pip install auto-py-to-exe
 ```
 This next step must be done from an Administrator Command Prompt Window.
-Right-click on the Command Prompt program and select "Run as administrator".
+Right-click on Command Prompt and select "Run as administrator".
 Then, type the following command.
 ```
 auto-py-to-exe
 ```